singh-anuragg/customer_behavior_analysis/README.md

 📌 Overview

-This project analyzes customer shopping behavior using Python, SQL, and Power BI.
-The goal is to understand patterns in customer purchases, identify top-performing categories/products, and create meaningful insights through visual dashboards.
+This project analyzes customer shopping behavior using Python, SQL, and Power BI.The goal is to understand patterns in customer purchases, identify top-performing categories/products, and create meaningful insights through visual dashboards.

 The project covers: